AuthMe/AuthMeReloaded/docs/config.md

 ---

-This page was automatically generated on the [AuthMe/AuthMeReloaded repository](https://github.com/AuthMe/AuthMeReloaded/tree/master/docs/) on Thu Dec 15 22:27:25 CET 2016
+This page was automatically generated on the [AuthMe/AuthMeReloaded repository](https://github.com/AuthMe/AuthMeReloaded/tree/master/docs/) on Sat Dec 31 15:11:17 CET 2016